FCOO/grunt-init-package.js/README.md

 When these templates are installed using `grunt-init` they will also install `gruntfile.js` and a `package.json` from github.com/FCOO/fcoo-gruntfile.js and fcoo-grunt-plugin

-The `gruntfile.js` only uses [grunt](http://gruntjs.com) and [fcoo-grunt-plugin](https://github.com/FCOO/fcoo-grunt-plugin) containing the code for all the grunt tasks
+The `gruntfile.js` only uses [grunt](http://gruntjs.com) and [fcoo-grunt-plugin](https://github.com/FCOO/fcoo-grunt-plugin) containing the code for all the grunt tasks.